Usage Examples

 Held for the first time in 15 years in Japan, this General Meeting in Tokyo was attended by approximately 2,400 people from 62 countries, held around 240 meetings covering 53 fields, and was the largest IEC General Meeting of recent years.

-■ Schedule: November 2014
+■ Held: November 2014

 ■ Facilities: Hall B5, Hall B7, Hall C, Hall D1, Hall D5, Hall D7, Lobby Gallery, Conference Rooms

-■ Participants: Approx. 2400 people, 62 countries
+■ Attendance: Approx. 2,400 people from 62 countries

-The 34th World Ophthalmology Congress(WOC)2014
+The 34th World Ophthalmology Congress (WOC) 2014

-■ Schedule: April 2014
+■ Held: April 2014

-■ Facilities: All across Tokyo International Forum
+■ Facilities: All of Tokyo International Forum

-■ Participants: Approx. 20,000 people, 135 countries
+■ Attendance: Approx. 20,000 people from 135 countries

-The 67th Annual Meetings of the International Monetary Fund and World Bank Group2012
+The 67th Annual Meetings of the International Monetary Fund and World Bank Group 2012

-■ Schedule: October 2012
+■ Held: October 2012

-■ Facilities: All across Tokyo International Forum
+■ Facilities: All of Tokyo International Forum

-■ Participants: Approx. 11,600 people
+■ Attendance: Approx. 11,600 people

-The 24th World Congress of Architecture (UIA2011 TOKYO)
+XXIV World Congress of Architecture (UIA2011 TOKYO)

-■ Schedule: September 2011
+■ Held: September 2011

-■ Facilities: All across Tokyo International Forum
+■ Facilities: All of Tokyo International Forum

-■ Participants: Approx. 5,100 people (1,900 from outside Japan), representing 110 countries
+■ Attendance: Approx. 5,100 people (1,900 from 110 countries outside Japan)

 Exhibitions and Parties

-■ Schedule: December 2017
+■ Held: December 2017

-■ Facilities: Lobby Gallary
+■ Facilities: Lobby Gallery

-Reception and party for the 20th anniversary of the Tokyo International Forum
+Reception and party for Tokyo International Forum’s 20th anniversary

-■ Schedule: April 2017
+■ Held: April 2017

 ■ Facilities: Hall B7, Hall B5